yuanllong/Humble2967738843/README.md

 ###

-<p align="left">My name is Long  yuan and I'm a Beginners in search algorithms, recommendation algorithms, advertising algorithms, data science, and natural language processing from China</p>
+<p align="left">My name is Yuan Long and I'm a Beginners in search algorithms, recommendation algorithms, advertising algorithms, data science, and natural language processing from China</p>

 ###